Introducing Norway

 Best time to visit Norway

-Top things to see in Norway
+What to see in Norway

--Visit the stunning Arctic Cathedral.
+-Visit the stunning Arctic Cathedral up north.

 -Spend a night at the Snow Hotel in Kirkenes and mingle with other guests at the Snow Bar.